 Darkness on the edge: Chris Sullivan on Consuming Spirits

-Fourteen years in the making, Chris Sullivan’s singular animated feature lets loose the angels and devils of a blue-collar America at twilight.
-He talks hope, the abyss and experimental cutouts.
+Fourteen years in the making, Chris Sullivan's singular animated feature lets loose the angels and devils of a blue-collar America at twilight.
+He talks hope and the abyss with Chris Robinson.

 Web exclusive